 - 19.10 The Credit Unions Act enables certain societies in Great Britain to be registered under IPSA65 and makes provisions in respect of these societies.
-It gives the FSA certain powers in addition to the powers that it has under the Act in respect of those credit - require the production of books, accounts and other documents in the exercise of certain functions (section 17);
+It gives the FSA certain powers in addition to the powers that it has under the Act in respect of those credit unions which are authorised persons.
+The FSA's powers under the Credit Unions Act include the power to: - require the production of books, accounts and other documents in the exercise of certain functions (section 17);